Main Content

 batchnormThe batch normalization operation normalizes the input data across all observations for each channel independently.
 To speed up training of the convolutional neural network and reduce the sensitivity to network initialization, use batch normalization between convolution and nonlinear operations such as relu.

-crossentropyThe cross-entropy operation computes the cross-entropy loss between network predictions and target values for single-label and multi-label classification tasks.
+crossentropyThe cross-entropy operation computes the cross-entropy loss between network predictions and binary or one-hot encoded targets for single-label and multi-label classification tasks.

 crosschannelnormThe cross-channel normalization operation uses local responses in different channels to normalize each activation.
 Cross-channel normalization typically follows a relu operation.
 Cross-channel normalization is also known as local response normalization.